How To Start A Web Design Business [and Get Your First Client!]

 Prices for designing websites typically range from $500 to $50,000+.
 It’s not likely that someone with a $50k budget will work with a beginner, but if you agree to the work in strides, you never know.

-My very first client turned into an $80,00+ job over the course of 3 1/2 years.
-The nice thing about working on a contract basis is that you can work multiple jobs simultaneously, which is what I’ve done over the years.
+My very first client turned into an $80,000+ job over the course of 3 1/2 years.
+The nice thing about working on a contract basis is that you can work multiple jobs simultaneously.
+I’ve done that for years!

 There are websites that will help you create free policies for your web design business, but it’s always good to consult legal help in your region if you’re unsure of laws!